imeime23/Portfolio/README.md

 ## Setup/Installation Requirements

 * _To clone this repository to your desktop do the following:_
+* _Select the location where you want to clone the porject on your computer
 * _Open your Terminal and use the "git clone [https://github.com/imeime23/Portfolio.git]" command to clone the project_
 * _If we run "git remote" command, we see that our newly created local .git repository is automatically linked with the nickname "origin" to the remote repository from which we clone_